-Glob(pattern, [ondisk, source, strings, exclude])
+Glob(pattern, [ondisk=True, source=False, strings=False, exclude=None]) env.Glob(pattern, [ondisk=True, source=False, strings=False, exclude=None])

-env.Glob(pattern, [ondisk, source, strings, exclude])
+Returns a possibly empty list of Nodes (or strings) that match pathname specification pattern.pattern can be absolute, top-relative, or (most commonly) relative to the directory of the current SConscript file.
+Glob matches both files stored on disk and Nodes which SCons already knows about, even if any corresponding file is not currently stored on disk.
+The evironment method form (env.
+Glob) performs string substition on pattern and returns whatever matches the resulting expanded pattern.
+The results are sorted, unlike for the similar Python glob.glob function, to ensure build order will be stable.

-Returns Nodes (or strings) that match the specified pattern, relative to the directory of the current SConscript file.
-The evironment method form (env.Glob) performs string substition on pattern and returns whatever matches the resulting expanded pattern.
+pattern can contain POSIX-style shell metacharacters for matching:

-The specified pattern uses Unix shell style metacharacters for matching:
+Pattern Meaning

 matches everything

 ? matches any single character

-[seq] matches any character in seq
+[seq] matches any character in seq (can be a list or a range).

-[!seq] matches any char not in seq
+[!seq] matches any character not in seq